gourangamallik/HHO-Nonlocal-Kirchhoff/README.md

 The original implementation solves the Poisson model problem using the Hybrid High-Order method and is distributed under the GNU Lesser General Public License (LGPL v3).

+The present repository extends this framework to nonlinear nonlocal problems of Kirchhoff type.
+While the original repository implements the HHO method for the Poisson model problem, this repository develops the HHO discretization, nonlinear solution algorithms, and numerical experiments for the nonlocal Kirchhoff problem.

 ## Main Contributions

 Building upon the original HHO implementation, this repository introduces